soomtong/blititor/DEV_NOTE.md

 but there is no checker or callback when a new session created. and that store module saves only it's session with simple mysql query.

-I was forking that repo. and digged a little. but it related with express session system. when i found that, i stopped modifying. because it's better to keep simple and separeted alone each libraries than to update perfect with hacking something.
+I was forking that repo. and dug a little. but it related with express session system. when i found that, i stopped modifying. because it's better to keep simple and separated alone each libraries than to update perfect with hacking something.

 finally, i decided to make a helper module in the counter system. just make one more database table and some code in it.